astronomer/docs/learn/airflow-custom-xcom-backends.md

 Common reasons to use a custom XCom backend include:

-- Needing more storage space for XComs than the Airflow metadata database can offer.
+- You need more storage space for XComs than the Airflow metadata database can offer.
-- Running a production environment where you require custom retention, deletion, and backup policies for XComs.
+- You're running a production environment where you require custom retention, deletion, and backup policies for XComs.
-- Accessing XComs without accessing the metadata database.
+- You want to access XComs without accessing the metadata database.
-- Restricting types of allowed XCom values.
+- You want to restrict types of allowed XCom values.
-- Saving XComs in multiple locations simultaneously.
+- You want to save XComs in multiple locations simultaneously.

-It is also possible to use custom XCom backends to define custom serialization and deserialization methods for XComs if adding a serialization method to a class or registering a custom serializer is not feasible.
+You can also use custom XCom backends to define custom serialization and deserialization methods for XComs if you need to add a serialization method to a class, or if registering a custom serializer is not feasible.
 See [Custom serialization and deserialization](#custom-serialization-and-deserialization) for more information.

 ## How to set up a custom XCom backend

 There are two main ways to set up a custom XCom backend:

 - **Object Storage custom XCom backend**: Use this method to create a custom XCom backend when you want to store XComs in a cloud-based object storage service like AWS S3, GCP Cloud Storage, or Azure Blob Storage.
-- **Custom XCom backend class**: Use this method when you want to further customize how XComs are stored, for example simultaneously storing XComs in two different locations.
+- **Custom XCom backend class**: Use this method when you want to further customize how XComs are stored, for example to simultaneously store XComs in two different locations.

-Additionally, some provider packages offer custom XCom backends that you can use out of the box, for example the [Snowpark provider](airflow-snowpark.md) which contains a custom XCom backend for Snowflake.
+Additionally, some provider packages offer custom XCom backends that you can use out of the box.
+For example, the [Snowpark provider](airflow-snowpark.md) contains a custom XCom backend for Snowflake.

-### Use the Object Storage XCom backend
+### Use the Object Storage XCom Backend

-Airflow 2.9+ added the possibility to create a custom XCom backend using the Object Storage feature.
-Object Storage custom XCom backends are part of the [Common IO](https://registry.astronomer.io/providers/apache-airflow-providers-common-io/versions/latest) provider and can be defined only using environment variables.
-The following environment variables are available:
+Airflow 2.9+ added the possibility to create a custom XCom backend using object storage.
+The Object Storage XCom Backend is part of the [Common IO](https://registry.astronomer.io/providers/apache-airflow-providers-common-io/versions/latest) provider and can be defined using the following environment variables:

 - `AIRFLOW__CORE__XCOM_BACKEND`: The XCom backend to use.
 Set this to `airflow.providers.common.io.xcom.backend.XComObjectStoreBackend` to use the Object Storage custom XCom backend.
 - `AIRFLOW__COMMON_IO__XCOM_OBJECTSTORAGE_PATH`: The path to the object storage where XComs are stored.
 The path should be in the format `<your-scheme>://<your-connection-id@<your-bucket>/xcom`.
 For example, `s3://my-s3-connection@my-bucket/xcom`.
 The most common schemes are `s3`, `gs`, and `abfs` for Amazon S3, Google Cloud Storage, and Azure Blob Storage, respectively.